 Many email marketers only focus on selling a product or service during the first e-mail.
 And this can rub off the wrong way on prospective clients.
-The ability to provide your subscribers something valuable starts from seeing things through their eyes.
+The ability to provide your subscribers with something valuable starts from seeing things through their eyes.

 Consider beginning the first e-mail you send to a client with a concise value proposition.
-The proposition should explain to the reader about the offer and reasons they can benefit from taking action.
+The proposition should explain to the reader about the offer and the reasons they can benefit from taking action.